MicrosoftDocs/OfficeDocs-FastTrack-pr.de-DE/fasttrack/US-Gov-appendix-onboarding-and-migration.md

 ## <a name="core"></a>Haupt-Onboarding

-Zum Haupt-Onboarding zählen die Bereitstellung des Diensts sowie die Integration von Mandanten und Identitäten.
-Ferner gehören dazu grundlegende Schritte für das Onboarding von Diensten wie Exchange Online, SharePoint Online und Skype for Business Online.
-Es finden weiterhin Besprechungen zur Erfolgsplanung mit Ihrem FastTrack Manager statt, in denen Sie Ihren Fortschritt bewerten und bestimmen, wie wir Sie in der Zukunft unterstützen können.
+Core onboarding involves service provisioning and tenant and identity integration.
+It also includes steps for providing a foundation for onboarding services like Exchange Online, SharePoint Online, and Skype for Business Online.
+You and your FastTrack Manager continue to have success planning checkpoint meetings to evaluate progress against your goals and determine what further assistance you need.

 ![Schritte beim Haupt-Onboarding während der Aktivierungsphase_1](media/O365-Onboarding-Enable-Core.png)

 ![Schritte beim Haupt-Onboarding während der Aktivierungsphase_2](media/204bbb6c-f7fe-4401-aa69-dd828ed44963.png)

 > [!NOTE]
-> WAP steht für Webanwendungsproxy SSL steht für Secure Sockets Layer SDS steht für School Data Sync Weitere Informationen zu SDS finden Sie unter [Willkommen bei Microsoft School Data Sync](https://go.microsoft.com/fwlink/?linkid=871480).
+> WAP stands for Web Application Proxy.
+SSL stands for Secure Sockets Layer.
+SDS stands for School Data Sync.
+For more information on SDS, see [Welcome to Microsoft School Data Sync](https://go.microsoft.com/fwlink/?linkid=871480).

 Das Onboarding für einen oder mehrere berechtigte Dienste kann beginnen, sobald das Haupt-Onboarding abgeschlossen ist.

 ## <a name="exchange-online"></a>Exchange Online

-Bei Exchange Online leiten wir Sie durch den Vorgang, die Verwendung von E-Mail für Ihre Organisation einzurichten.
-Welche Schritte genau dazu notwendig sind, hängt von Ihrer Quellumgebung und Ihren E-Mail-Migrationsplänen ab.
-Dies können unter anderem die folgenden Schritte sein:
+For Exchange Online, we guide you through the process to get your organization ready to use email.
+The exact steps, depending on your source environment and your email migration plans, can include providing guidance for:

 - Einrichten von Exchange Online Protection (EOP)-Funktionen für alle E-Mail-aktivierten Domänen, die in Office 365 überprüft wurden.
     > [!NOTE]
     > Ihre MX-Einträge (Mail Exchange) müssen auf Office 365 verweisen.
-- Einrichten der Exchange Online Advanced Threat Protection (ATP)-Funktion, wenn diese Bestandteil Ihres Abonnementdiensts ist, sobald Ihre MX-Einträge auf Office 365 verweisen.
-Diese Funktion wird im Rahmen der Antischadsoftware-Einstellungen von Exchange Online Protection konfiguriert.
+- Setting up the Exchange Online Advanced Threat Protection (ATP) feature if it's part of your subscription service once your MX records point to Office 365.
+This feature is configured as part of the Exchange Online Protection antimalware settings.
 - Konfigurieren von Firewallports.
 - Einrichten von DNS, einschließlich der erforderlichen AutoErmittlungs-, SPF (Sender Policy Framework)- und MX-Einträge (falls erforderlich).
 - Einrichten des E-Mail-Nachrichtenflusses zwischen Ihrer Quellmessagingumgebung und Exchange Online (bei Bedarf)